Geno Smith has uninspiring performance in place of Eli Manning

 OAKLAND, Calif. -- For the first time in 13 years, somebody other than Eli Manning started at quarterback for the New York Giants.
 Geno Smith started in Manning's place and wasn't all that impressive.

 The story has been well told by now, and it’s likely to cost coach Ben McAdoo his job.
 Manning’s streak of 210 consecutive regular-season games ended.
-Smith started Sunday in a 24-17 loss to the Oakland Raiders at Oakland-Alameda County Coliseum while Manning spent most of the afternoon analyzing the play calls with rookie Davis Webb.
+Smith started Sunday in a 24-17 loss to the Oakland Raiders at Oakland-Alameda County Coliseum, while Manning spent most of the afternoon analyzing the play calls with rookie Davis Webb.
 Manning and Webb seemingly were connected at the hip throughout the contest.

 Smith was behind center, experiencing his fair share of ups and downs.
-It was almost exactly what you would expect from the former Jets quarterback -- he made some good throws, moved around the pocket well but also turned the ball over.
+It was almost exactly what you would expect from the former Jets quarterback -- he made some good throws, moved around the pocket well, but also turned the ball over.
 Call it the story of his career, so far.

 The Giants offense did look different with Smith instead of Manning.
 It's just that the results were similar.
 They came into the game averaging 15.6 points per game.
 They scored 14 against a porous Raiders defense.